zidaneNS/sigapsehat-frontend/README.md

 # Expert System For Stomach Disease Diagnose
-This is me and my friend final project for AI Course at Mathematics Bachelor Degree Airlangga University This app build by MERN stack
+This is me and my friend final project for AI Course at Mathematics Bachelor Degree Airlangga University This app build by MERN stack.
+Visit this web app at https://sigapsehat.vercel.app

 ## Progress
 - [x] Complete Back-end server you can check it at (https://github.com/zidaneNS/sigapsehat-backend)